The Role of Application Discovery in Cloud Migration

 Discovering Source Application Environment in IT-Conductor

 Application discovery in IT-Conductor leverages a multi-layer approach to automatically discover deep dependency chains among components in an application environment.
-The platform is capable of displaying components in a hierarchical view where you can drill up and down the components making up your entire system landscape.
+The platform can display components in a hierarchical view where you can drill up and down the components making up your entire system landscape.

 Service Grid in IT-Conductor